thomasblanchard21/3D_Human_Pose_gr2/README.md

 We have used the dataset Human 3.6M for this task as it provides a very large amount of data and 3D annotations.
 It is too large to be handled on a personal computer so we used scitas to access the data.
 However, we used an external source for the annotations as explained in the `training` section.
 For practical reasons, we changed to model to use exculsively information from the Human3.6M dataset instead of a combination of that and MPII.

-The images from Human3.6M are ran through a preprocessing step to normalize them and give the right shape for input into the nets.
+The images from Human3.6M are run through a preprocessing step to normalize them and give the right shape for input into the nets.
 This step is important because it allows the model to converge faster, helps it to avoid the vanishing gradient problem and makes it more robust to variations in the input data.
+This normalization is based on standard ImageNet normalization as it is a standard in the industry and yields good result, we could of course have obtained means and standard deviations for our specific dataset but it should not impact results much and thus was not done for efficiency reasons.
 We also ran data augmentation steps for training such as scaling, rotation, flip, color changes and occlusion to make the model more robust to noise and uncertainties.

 ## Training